algosup/2024-2025-project-4-web-fpga-team-2/Documents/Technical/technicalSpecification.md

 The file circuitVisualizer.tsx will be placed in the “Frontend” folder.
 This file will be the render of this project.

-To display a circuit the program need a JSON file.
+To display a circuit, the program need a JSON file.

-- fetch will be used to retrieve the JSON file containing the circuit information.
+- Fetch will be used to retrieve the JSON file containing the circuit information.
-- the D3.js library is will be used to zoom in and out on the circuit diagram.
+- The D3.js library is will be used to zoom in and out on the circuit diagram.
 - Dagre (in the D3.js library) is will be used to automatically arrange circuit components in the form of oriented graphs.
 - D3.js is will be used to manipulate the DOM (Document Object Model), draw circles for pins and connect components with lines (arcs or segments).
-- The D3.js library is will be used to generate and display the SVG graphic, making the circuit interactive and manipulable (zoom, move).
+- The D3.js library is will be used to generate and display the SVG graphics, making the circuit interactive and manipulable (zoom, move the schema).

 ### Animation

-As stated in the functionnal, it must have an animation representing the current flowing between the various circuit components.
+As stated in the functional, it must have an animation that represents the current flowing between the various circuit components.

 To represent the current flowing between the components we will use D3.js to create circles.
 These small circles will be generated from the circuit inputs and will disappear at the output.
-The speed of these circles will be based on the Time Constraint of the .json file.
+The speed of these circles will be based on the time constraint of the .json file.

 ## 8.Backend